-The director and green film expert Philip Gassmann speaks about fundamental changes in funding policy, the advantages of green production and the use of Yamdu in an industry that is increasingly modern and digital.
+The director and green film production expert Philip Gassmann speaks about fundamental changes in funding policy, the advantages of green production and the use of Yamdu in an industry that is increasingly modern and digital.

 "I am a big fan of Yamdu because it contains a lot of green thoughts.
 Efficiency, time saving and communication are the magic words."